Australia

 Enjoy A Picnic On The Beach At Mindil Beach Sunset Markets

-Running Thursday and Sunday evenings from April to October, the Mindil Beach Sunset Markets is the perfect way to wrap up a day of exploring.
-BYO drinks and go for a wander through the endless food stalls, letting the smells and queues point you in the right direction—the calamari stall is off the chain, so definitely keep your eyes peeled for that one.
+Running Thursday and Sunday evenings (4pm to 9pm) from April to October, the Mindil Beach Sunset Markets is the perfect way to wrap up a day of exploring.
+BYO drinks and go for a wander through the endless food stalls, letting the smells and winding queues point you in the right direction—the calamari stall is off the chain, so definitely keep your eyes peeled for that one.
 Once you've got a bite, take it down to the beach, crack your drink and watch the sky transform as the sun sets over the water.
 The sunsets here are truly something else.

 Road Trip To Kakadu